SteveEnny/travel-list-app/README.md

 # The trael list app

-learning react state and props
+learning react state and props built with react.